Ganglion Cyst Removal and Treatment

 Dallas & Frisco Treatment for Ganglion Cysts

 When strange lumps and bumps appear on our bodies, many times we expect the worst outcome.
 Especially when they’re in an unusual place, like the wrist or hand, many people don’t know where to turn.
 Luckily, these lumps and bumps usually have a simple explanation.
 They are noncancerous ganglion cysts, and they account for around 70% of lumps and bumps in the wrist or hand.
-Ganglion cyst removal is very simple, but we still recommend seeing a doctor before trying any home treatments.
+Ganglion cyst removal is very simple, but we still recommend seeing an orthopedic doctor Dallas before trying any home treatments.
+If treated poorly, a bump on finger can turn into a much larger problem.

 At SPORT Orthopedics and Physical Therapy, we treat a wide variety of conditions, both mild and severe.
 Whether you suffered a sports injury or developed another condition, we’re here to provide treatment.
 Our specialists offer the best in Dallas physical therapy and orthopedic surgery.
 For more information about the treatments we offer, please contact our office at 469-200-2832.
 You can also fill out our online intake form.